Diet and Laminitis

 Inflammatory factors involved in the aetiology of laminitis are released through the activation of neutrophils.
 Although neutrophils are generally regarded as macrophages and the first line response to infection, they also release cytokines generating inflammatory regulators such as interleukins and tumour necrosis factors.
 Neutrophils are activated by various laminitic factors such as endotoxins, reperfusion and oxidative factors.
 The released regulators impact on antioxidant enzymes (glutathione peroxidase, SOD) depressing them and allowing oxidative factors such as NOX and superoxide to increase oxidative stress and feed back into neutrophil activation.
 At the same time the regulators increase the activity of MMP, having a direct impact on cellular destruction in the lamellar of the hooves.

 The essential oils also have a role in the inflammatory cycle.
-They lower PGE2 which has a role in eicosanoid production – both pro- and anti- inflammatory.
+They may help to lower PGE2 which has a role in eicosanoid production – both pro- and anti- inflammatory.
 It also impacts on vasodilation and so may help flush away pooled blood.

 Laminitis is a complex issue with many factors to its development.
 Dietary causes, and strategies can help in its control, but they can be more fully supported by the inclusion of bioactives in the diet.